 - Purposeful/Required Course Enrollment to Support Decision-making

-- Early and continuous enrollment in the appropriate UMKC Essentials courses, as well as, mathematics and/or foreign languages courses are required depending upon the student’s selected exploratory Major Academic Pathway (MAP).
+- Early and continuous enrollment in the appropriate UMKC Essentials courses, as well as, mathematics courses as required depending upon the student’s selected exploratory Major Academic Pathway (MAP).

 - Critical courses will be designated for each plan of study based on academic unit recommendations.

 - Required courses for each enrollment term will be determined by the student’s Exploratory Advisor and UCollege Staff based on the student expressed academic interests.

 University College Requirements focus on the completion of the UMKC Essentials that build foundational skills required for all fields.
 Students select one of five exploratory Major Academic Paths (MAPs) and utilize both UMKC Essentials and specified Major Critical Courses to explore and identify their optimal academic plans (degrees, majors, and minors).
 Options linked below highlight these exploratory course options by Major Academic Pathway (MAP).